jrehor/kcc/README.md

 `f
 ```

-Just like in C, there is no dedicated string type in k.
+Like in C, there is no dedicated type for strings in k.
 Strings are just **char vectors**:

 ```q
  @"k"        /char atom